rust-lang/rust/0000-open-options.md

 Open an existing file, and truncate it to zero length.
 Fails if the file does not exist.
 Attributes and permissions of the truncated file are preserved.

-Truncating will not work if the access mode is not write-only or read-write (e.g. read-only and/or append mode).
-Some platforms may support this, but Rust does not allow it for cross-platform consistency (besides it being sane behaviour).

-On Windows truncating will only work if the `GENERIC_WRITE` flag is set.
+Note when using the Windows-specific `.access_mode()`: truncating will only work if the `GENERIC_WRITE` flag is set.
 Setting the equivalent individual flags is not enough.

 ### Create and truncate